vinahost/kb/docs/windows/user-account-has-been-locked-out.md

 ---
-title: 'Hướng dẫn sửa lỗi Remote Desktop "the user account has been locked"'
+title: 'Sửa lỗi Remote Desktop "the user account has been locked out"'
 date: "2025-06-28"
 categories:
     - "vps"